StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 Service Checks are used to submit the state of the agent integration instance.
 Service checks can be submitted using the `self.service_check` method in the `AgentCheck` interface.
 Service check data is also stored in the `StackState Generic Events` data source.

-The example below submits a service check to StackState when it is verified that the check was configured correctly and it can communicate with the instance that's monitored:
+The example below submits a service check to StackState when it's verified that the check was configured correctly and it can communicate with the instance that's monitored:

 ```text
 # some logic here to test our connection and if successful: